COAA Connect Spring 2023

 Break

-Strech Your Legs!
+Stretch Your Legs!

 3:30 PM - 5:00 PM

-Monday WorkShops
+Monday Workshops

-Risky Business: Mitigating Exposure, Enhancing the Experience."
+Risky Business: Mitigating Exposure, Enhancing the Experience.

 Owners and their partners know – now more than ever – that no two projects are alike, regardless of how similar the building types may be.
 The risks associated with each project are unique, which means a collaborative, project-specific evaluation of risks is necessary, coupled with a project-specific strategy for navigating those risks.
 Hear from all three legs of the stool – Owner, design professional, and builder – on their experience with such a tailored, trust-building approach to risk management.
 A mock project exercise will be used to examine risk management & mitigation strategies and tools.